-The bible is clear.
-Baptism is a very important part of our relationship with God, His son Jesus, and the Holy Spirit.
-It is a vital part of our salvation and a necessary ordinance if we want to enter the Kingdom of God.
-(Mark 16:16; John 3:5)
+The Bible is clear.
+Baptism is a very important part of our relationship with God and His son Jesus.
+It is a vital part of our salvation and a necessary ordinance if we want to enter the Kingdom of God (Mark 16:16; John 3:5).

 Requirements to be Baptized:

 Some religious leaders have instituted a list of several doctrinal questions that a baptismal candidate needs to answer successfully before he or she should be permitted to be baptized.
 This practice is not scriptural.
 READ the following passages of Scripture: Acts 8:26-38; 22:16.

 What is the only Biblical requirement for being baptized?